 Using Arcade elements to update the track and give it a facelift

-Before you start creating trailer music transitions, Biane suggests looking for any “pockets” in the sample where acceleration can be added or where things can be pushed towards the rises, downbeats, or drones.
+Before you start creating transitions in trailer music, Biane suggests looking for any “pockets” in the sample where acceleration can be added or where things can be pushed towards the rises, downbeats, or drones.
 This is very big in trailers, he points out.

 “My process is very simple: I start going through and listen to everything, just to kind of get a grasp of what’s going on.”

-He auditions all of the sounds in the Beat Kit, searching carefully for ideas he can work with.
+He auditions all of the sounds in the Sampler, searching carefully for ideas he can work with.

 “I listen to everything.”